Skip to content

 All Travellers

-• Driver’s licence
+• Driver’s Licence

-• Travel and health insurance details
+• Travel and/or health insurance details

 • Copy of your travel itinerary

-• Photocopies of essential documents
+• Photocopies of important documents

 International Travellers